ibm-cloud-docs/citrix-netscaler-vpx/hsm-retrieve-certificate.md

 {:note: .note}
 {:important: .important}

-# Retrieve and Transfer the Certificate
+# Retrieve and transfer the certificate
 {: #retrieve-and-transfer-the-certificate}

 Retrieve the SSL certificate you ordered earlier so that you're ready for its installation and configuration in the next Step by Step, [Configuring and Tuning SSL Offload with {{site.data.keyword.vpx_full}}](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configuring-and-tuning-ssl-offload-with-citrix-netscaler-vpx).